-- Satisfactory completion of at least seventy-three (73) first year and elective Law School semester units and at least sixty eight (68) Public Policy quarter units are required.
+- Satisfactory completion of at least seventy-three (73) first-year and elective Law School semester units and at least sixty-eight (68) Public Policy quarter units is required.

-- Satisfactory completion of a 400-hour field internship with an approved government agency, non-profit group, or other approved organization.
+- Satisfactory completion of a 400-hour field internship with an approved government agency, non-profit group or other approved organization is required.